fadeelzy/DEVSHOWCASE-Developer-Portfolio-Project-Hub/README.md

 🧠 DEVSHOWCASE — Developer Portfolio & Project Hub

-DevShowcase is a full-stack web application built with Django and PostgreSQL that empowers developers to create, customize, and share professional portfolios.
+DevShowcase is a full-stack web application built with Django and MYSQL that empowers developers to create, customize, and share professional portfolios.
 It allows you to present your skills, projects, and professional identity with a sleek and dynamic interface — no coding required after setup.